EOOkuro/SpiinPiin-Private/back-end/MicroServices/feeds-management/readme.md

 # Feeds management apis
-* The base path would be at http://localhost:8081/feeds/api if the default configurations have not been changed. **Remember to change localhost, port and api path as a propriate if you have made any changes to teh configuration files**
+* The base path would be at http://localhost:8081/feeds/api if the default configurations have not been changed. **Remember to change localhost, port and api path as appropriate if you have made any changes to the configuration files**

 ## Objects
 ### Comment object
-#### Mandatory fileds
+#### Mandatory fields
 	* poster **the user posting**
 	* comment **The comment being posted**
 	* article **Either a comment being commented on id or the feed id**